RafaelR7/ng-http-crud/README.md

 # LoginApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.1.
+Angular 7
+Bootsrap 4
+Json Server

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-Run `json-server --watch db.json` for the json-server  Navigate to `http://localhost:3000/`.
+Run `json-server --watch db.json` for the json-server.
+Navigate to `http://localhost:3000/`.

 ## Code scaffolding